-Application to the MSN degree, MSN certificates, and FNP Program should be made through the university office of Graduate Admissions.
+Application to the MSN and certificates must be made through the university office of Graduate Admissions.

 This site is only for additional information regarding the consortium (GICGNE) between Georgia Southwestern and Columbus State University and how it is related to the curriculum and requirements of the degree.

-The Master of Science in Nursing (MSN) consists of three degree tracks, two certificate tracks, and one program – all on-line programs of study.
+The degree of Master of Science in Nursing consists of four tracks and two certificates - all online programs of study.
 The 36-44 hour programs prepare professional registered nurses for advanced practice nursing roles as culturally competent educations, leaders, informaticists, or family nurse practitioners.
 The Georgia Intercollegiate Consortium for Graduate Nursing Education (GICGNE) is a consortium between